15 Unwritten “Rules” of Dining Out in France

 French people linger over their meals, and I love that about dining here.

 It’s not about eating and running.
-Meals are slow, social, and unhurried.
+Meals are slow and social, with an unhurried feel.
 People take their time with each course, then often sit and chat long after the plates are cleared.
-It’s less about rushing through food and more about enjoying the moment.
+It’s as much about enjoying the moment as it is about eating a meal.

 As a tourist, I totally understand the temptation to eat quickly and move on to the next sight.
 And it’s not like the French restaurant police are going to come yell at you if you wrap up your meal more quickly than your French neighbors.

-If you want water with your meal, just ask for a carafe d’eau: a pitcher of tap water that’s always free.
+If you want free water with your meal, just ask for a carafe d’eau: a pitcher of tap water that’s always free.
 Don’t expect it to be ice cold, though.
-Ice cubes aren’t common in France, and it’s not really worth asking for them.
+Ice cubes aren’t common in France, and the carafe is likely to come out room temperature or very slightly chilled.
+If you want a cold drink, order from the menu.

 While France has a reputation for being expensive, if you’re visiting from the US, the fact that tax and service are built into the price means that eating out can actually feel surprisingly reasonable.
 I love that the price on the menu is the total price you’ll pay.